DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

   * mostly comes from Federal Information Security Management Act (FISMA)
   * once an ATO is revoked/lost, complete documentation and site inspection/review show full compliance are typically required/necessary

+### A

+* The rules for the information security ”game” must be documented, and they’re first documented in policy.
-### Alignment of the security function to business strategy, goals, mission, and objectives
+* Do the rules for the game further the business strategy, goals, mission, and objectives OR do they hinder them?
+* **_Business case_** - a structured justification for a security initiative or investment, demonstrating how it supports organizational objectives, mitigates risk, ensures compliance, and delivers value—often by weighing costs, benefits, and potential impacts.
+* **_Top-down approach_** - a management-driven strategy where senior leadership defines security policies, goals, and priorities, ensuring alignment with business objectives and enabling effective implementation across the organization.

+#### Managing The Security Function

+* **_Security Function_**
+  * the organizational role or team responsible for developing, implementing, managing, and monitoring the strategies, policies, and controls that protect information assets from threats and ensure confidentiality, integrity, and availability.
+  * If information security is risk management (it is), then risk **assessment(s)**, **measurement**, risk **decision-making**, and ongoing improvements are all imperative.

 **_Security Function_** is defined as _"the aspect of operating a business that focuses on the task evaluating and improving security over time"_ and **management** of this function is typically performed through thorough _Security Governance_.

-#### Managing The Security Function

 * Performing _Risk Assessments_ to drive the security policy is clearest and most direct example of management of the security function.
 * Security must be measurable, meaning various aspects of the security mechanism function, provide clear benefit and have one or more metrics that be recorded and analyzed.